Discover the nature park

 Habitats

-Extensive floodplain forest belts line the Lech, but they differ greatly.
+Extensive alluvial forest belts line the Lech, but they differ greatly.
 They are divided into willow-tamarisk scrub, dry floodplain forest and softwood floodplain.
-However, one thing the different...
+But one thing the different...

 learn more